kittyg80/2Market-Sales-and-Customer-Data-Analysis/README.md

 **2. Analytical approach:**

-The Marketing_data and Ad_data files were viewed as text to see delimiters and check for any unusual data.
+The Marketing_data and Ad_data files were first viewed as text to see delimiters and check for any unusual data.

-Data cleaning:
+**2a.Data cleaning:**

 •	A spellcheck and search for blank cells was conducted – no issues detected.